-While these two studies provided the bulk of the background and basis for the oxy-fuel combustion side of the process, another study made a major impact on this process and design
+While these two studies provided the bulk of the background and basis for the oxy-fuel combustion side of the process, another study made a major impact on this process and design solution.
+One major hurdle the team came across was settling and solving the energy balance.
 Using a traditional method of accounting for all stream enthalpies and heats of reaction, was almost impossible using readily available data.
 For example, the enthalpy of freezing for most cement components is not relatively available.
 To solve this dilemma, the group researched heat transfer in cement kilns.
 In this research, a study by Mastorakos et al. provided a general specific energy usage of clinker formation of 3.2 MJ/kg of clinker produced.
 This value was then used to complete the energy balance and fuel needs of this process.